Beachwood office

 Is a Lip Flip Worth It?

 If you’re after a subtle, less artificial but fuller-looking lip, then a lip flip is for you.
 It is also less expensive than filler, usually only $60-120 worth of Botox™ is needed.
-Also, if you have a gummy smile, the lip flip can be adjusted to help evert the lip but also lower it with an addition small Botox™ injection to help lower the upper lip.
+Also, if you have a gummy smile, the lip flip can be adjusted to help evert the lip but also lower it with an additional small Botox™ injection to help lower the upper lip.

 If you want more drama, lip filler is probably a better option, but the goal is still a natural, esthetic look.
 As always, discuss the options with your plastic surgeon.